James Peirce: Minister

 Early in 1701 Peirce's Presbyterian friends urged his acceptance of a charge in Green Street, Cambridge, where there was a mixed congregation of Independents and Presbyterians; in 1696 some of Joseph Hussey's congregation had seceded to it.
 Agreeing to take it for three years, he was duly 'dismissed' to it by the Stepney church.
 He held it for six years (1701–6).
 Pierce still was ranked as an Independent, for he was made a trustee of the Hog Hill chapel on 23 January 1702.
 At Cambridge he was intimate with William Whiston, who described him as 'the most learned of all the dissenting teachers I have known.'
 He read much, especially in the topics of nonconformist controversy.
 John Fox described him as sitting in his study from nine at night till four or five next morning.

 His move to the presbyterian congregation at Toomer's Court, Newbury, Berkshire, probably coincided with his first controversial publication (end of 1706) in defence of nonconformist positions against Edward Wells.
 The appearance of his Vindiciæ (1710) in reply to the Defensio (1707) of William Nicholls brought him into prominence as a nonconformist polemicist.
 According to Fox the latinity of the Vindiciæ was corrected by Thomas Knipe.
 The work, which is dedicated to the clergy of the church of Scotland, contains a digest of nonconformist history and argument; the theology of the second part is strongly Calvinistic.

 Early in 1713 he received a call to succeed George Trosse as one of the ministers of James's Meeting, Exeter, to preach also in rotation at the Little Meeting.
-His Newbury flock were willing to provide an assistant; the Exeter Assembly took advice, and Peirce settled in Exeter before the end of 1713; his congregation numbered 1100.
+Peirce accepted the offer and settled in Exeter before the end of 1713.
+His congregation numbered 1100.